Vrturo/Algo-Gem/README.md

 A gem that overwrites the Array class and is able to implement different type methods quickly so the user can choose which is made for the best case scenario.

+NOTE: Methods only work on the Array class

 Installing
 ----------
 ```bash